dart-lang/dartdoc/README.md

     - tool-error
 ```

+#### dartdoc_options.yaml fields

+In general, **paths are relative** to the directory the `dartdoc_options.yaml` the option is defined in
+and should be specified as POSIX paths.
+Dartdoc will convert POSIX paths automatically on Windows.
 Unrecognized options will be ignored.
 Supported options:

   * **categories**:  More details for each category/topic.
 For topics you'd like to document, specify
     the markdown file with `markdown:` to use for the category page.
 Optionally, rename the
-    category from the source code into a display name with 'name:'.
+    category from the source code into a display name with `name:`.
 If there is no matching category
     defined in dartdoc_options.yaml, those declared categories in the source code will be invisible.
   * **categoryOrder**:  Specify the order of topics for display in the sidebar and
     the package page.
   * **examplePathPrefix**: Specify the location of the example directory for resolving `@example`
     directives.
   * **exclude**:  Specify a list of library names to avoid generating docs for,
     overriding any specified in include.
+All libraries listed must be local to this package, unlike
+    the command line `--exclude`.
   * **errors**:  Specify warnings to be treated as errors.
 See the lists of valid warnings in the command
     line help for `--errors`, `--warnings`, and `--ignore`.
   * **favicon**:  A path to a favicon for the generated docs.